OpenFunction/OpenFunction/README.md

 You can refer to [Prerequisites](#prerequisites) and use `--with-openFuncAsync` to install OpenFuncAsync runtime.

 The OpenFuncAsync runtime can be triggered by a variety of event types, such as MQ, cronjob, DB events, etc. In Kubernetes cluster, OpenFuncAsync will be triggered in the form of deployments or jobs.

-### Events CRDs

-OpenFunction also provides an event handling framework that complements the event-driven capabilities of OpenFunction as a FaaS framework.

-You can refer to [OpenFunction Events Framework Concepts](docs/concepts/OpenFunction-events-framework.md) for more information.

 ## QuickStart